Broker Check

 One of the biggest advantages of the 529 is that there are very high limits on annual contributions[6] and no limits on the income of the donor.

-In addition, anyone can put money into the plan, making it ideal for gifts from others.
+Anyone can put money into the plan, making it ideal for gifts from grandparents, other family members, and friends.

 That means a family could choose to frontload their savings in early years to take advantage of long-term compounding or use the account as a lifetime gifting or asset transfer tool.